-The 5th Annual Melbourne Firefighter Stair Climb is a charity event run by the Firefighters Charity Fund Melbourne.
-It will see career and volunteer firefighters come from all over Australasia and the world to compete.
+The 5th Annual Melbourne Firefighter Stair Climb is a charity event that will see career and volunteer firefighters come from all over Australasia and the world to compete.

 The event simulates the actions of a firefighter entering a burning high rise building, so is exclusively for firefighters in full structural firefighting protective clothing, and wearing Self Contained Breathing Apparatus (SCBA).
 Dräger SCBA will be supplied to every competitor in the event.